sm6592624/Data-Vault-Pro/README.md

 Built this over a few weeks as a side project.
 Started with create-react-app but switched to Vite because the build times were driving me crazy.

-The AI integration was tricky - had to do a lot of prompt engineering to get consistent, useful responses.
-The mock responses are based on real patterns I observed from the OpenAI API.
+The language processing integration was tricky - had to do a lot of algorithm tuning to get consistent, useful responses.
+The mock responses are based on real patterns I observed from natural language processing systems.

 Styling took longer than expected.
-Went through several iterations before settling on the current Browse.ai-inspired design.
+Went through several iterations before settling on the current modern dashboard design.
 The logo animation was particularly painful to get right.

 ## Contributing